h2oai/sparkling-water/examples/scripts/Meetup20150120.md

 > All materials will be also available on provided USBs.

 ## Slides
-Will be available soon after meetup at [H2O.ai SlideShare account](http://www.slideshare.net/0xdata/).
+Hands-On slides are available at [H2O.ai SlideShare account](http://www.slideshare.net/0xdata/spa-43755759)

 ## Use Sparkling Shell for ML